 In December 2016, the IASB issued IFRIC 22 Foreign Currency Transactions and Advance Consideration with a mandatory effective date of January 1, 2018.
 When a foreign currency transaction where consideration is received or paid in advance of the recognition of the related asset, expense, or income, the exchange rate used should be based on the exchange rate as at the date when the prepayment asset or deferred liability is recognized.
 IFRIC 22 can be applied on a full retrospective basis, retrospective from the comparative year or prospectively from January 1, 2018.
-The extent of the impact of the adoption of IFRIC 22 has not yet been determined.
+The Company intends to adopt IFRIC 22 prospectively in its consolidated financial statements for the annual period beginning January 1, 2018.
+The adoption of IFRIC 22 is not expected to have a material impact on the consolidated financial statements.